ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 All these properties are required to interact with the Internet of Things Foundation Connect.

-The following code shows how to create a ManagedDevice instance,
+The following code shows how to create a ManagedDevice instance:

 .. code:: java